Harcourt Snowden Memorial at Lockers Park

 Most wickets taken: Edward Grayson (HH) - 10; Max Coupland (Boxmoor) - 5; Alfie Bordoley (HH) - 5; Harry Gilks (Potten End) - 4; Freddy Hockin (Boxmoor) - 4.

 In 2016, Leverstock Green joined the competition and won it on a tie breaker.
+Results can be viewed here.
 The Gazette (7th September 2016, p.
 35) reported:

 Leverstock Green Under 14s won the Snowden Trophy from Hemel Hempstead Town by the narrowest of margins after a thrilling final match.

 Hemel had beaten Levy with some ease in the first fixture against each other (134-6 to 108-5) , then both teams went on to win all their other games against Boxmoor and Potten End to set up a final match last Thursday.